robertsunde/burger-time/README.md

 <br/>
 <br/>
 ## Installation <br/>
-This application functions through Heroku, and requires no client-side downloads or installation. <br/>
+This application functions through Heroku, and requires no client-side downloads or installation.
+Click the link to start the application! https://its-burger-time-application.herokuapp.com/<br/>
 <br/>
 <br/>
 ## Usage <br/>